Take your pick from the most iconic Converse sneakers to upgrade your shoe collection

 An American footwear brand that established itself as a reliable shoe label years ago, Converse actually found its footing in the sneaker culture in the 90s with its first ever Chuck Taylor All Star.
 It was an iteration of its first basketball shoe — the Non-Skid, that led the brand into shaping the world of sneakers for what it is known today.
 Fast forward to recent times, the brand’s repertoire is brimming with distinctive high top and low top variants of the cult silhouette with many other edgy and experimental styles.

-For instance, the Converse X ACW* Sponge Crater CX (Buy it for SGD 83 approximately on Farfetch).
+For instance, the Converse X ACW* Sponge Crater CX (Buy it for HKD 492 on Farfetch).
 This pair of slip-ons is absolutely different from the classic Converse aesthetic, lending diversity to their collection.
-Whereas, the Converse Chuck 70 AT-CX (Buy it for SGD 128 approximately on Farfetch) is a super voguish spin to the signature and modest Chuck Taylor design.
+Whereas, the Converse Chuck 70 AT-CX (Buy it for HKD 768 on Farfetch) is a super voguish spin to the signature and modest Chuck Taylor design.
 From basic All Stars and their modified alternatives in a plenty of hues to a slew of fresh and eccentric designs, there is an array of options that the brand houses under it for people to choose from.

 Here are some of the best Converse sneakers for your shoe closet